 Key appearances (all published by Marvel Comics, USA, except as noted):

 The original Black Knight was a knight of King Arthur's court, Sir Percy of Scandia.
 Following the example of swashbuckers like the Scarlet Pimpernel and Zorro (and countless comic book superheroes), the Black Knight had a double identity.
-As Sir Percy , he appeared to be a timid fop, but as the mysterious Black Knight (whose helmet completely covered his face), he was the greatest of Camelot's champions.
+As Sir Percy, he appeared to be a timid fop, but as the mysterious Black Knight (whose helmet completely covered his face), he was the greatest of Camelot's champions.
 As told in Black Knight #1, Merlin enlisted Sir Percy to act in secret opposition to the plotting of Arthur's evil nephew Mordred.
 After the Black Knight successfully defended Arthur against an attack engineered by Mordred, the King accepted him into his service.
 The Black Knight foiled the schemes of Mordred and his ally Morgan Le Fey for another four issues before the series folded.
-(Several stories were reprinted by Marvel in the1960's; a more recent reprinting of a single episode was included in the trade paperback, The Golden Age of Marvel, Vol. I.)
+(The entire series has been reprinted in the hardcover volume Marvel Masterworks: Atlas Era Black Knight/Yellow Claw, Vol. 1.)

 Several years later, the Black Knight was resurrected, after a fashion, when Tales To Astonish #52 introduced a super-villain of the same name.
 This Black Knight was Professor Nathan Garrett, a scientist who had created a winged horse and advanced weaponry such as a "power-lance".
 After being defeated by Giant-Man and the Wasp in his first appearance, the Black Knight returned as a member of the Masters of Evil in Avengers #6 (reprinted in color in Marvel Masterworks, Vol. 4: The Avengers #1-10 and in black and white in Essential Avengers.
 Vol. 1).
 He made a couple of succeeding appearances as a foe of the Avengers and also battled the armored Avenger, Iron Man, in Tales of Suspense.